-Programs of study in the Department of Classics emphasize Greek and Latin language and literature.
-Courses offered include classes and advanced seminars on Greek and Latin linguistics, literature (individual authors and literary genres), ancient philosophy, intellectual history and critical theory, as well as the technical discipline of classical philology (paleography, textual criticism, epigraphy, papyrology, numismatics).
-Students may also take courses in ancient history or ancient art and archaeology (given in the Departments of History and the Department of Art History and Archaeology), but students whose primary interest is in ancient history or ancient art and archaeology should enroll in those departments.
-The department participates in the interdisciplinary graduate program in Classical Studies and in the doctoral concentration in Comparative Literature and Society.
+Students may also take courses in ancient history or ancient art and archaeology (given in the Departments of History and the Department of Art History and Archaeology), but students whose primary interest is in ancient history or ancient art and archaeology should apply to those programs.
+The department also participates in the interdisciplinary graduate program in Classical Studies.

 Deadline for Spring Admission: Possible with Dept. Permission

 An adequate and proven reading knowledge of Greek and Latin is required for admission, together with completion of at least one year of advanced work in the other language.